 This type of marketing is ideal for many reasons.
 You can accomplish the following |

-These advantages of email marketing are covered in greater depth below.
+These advantages of email marketing or B2B email marketing are covered in greater depth below.
 Furthermore, because your audience actively signed up to be on your contact list, these emails are hitting their inboxes.

 This is critical since it is a huge benefit over the type of advertising that prompts people to click the skip button right away.